atomist/sdm/README.md

 }

 ```
+The `Project` interface is defined in [@atomist/automation-client](https://github.com/atomist/automation-client-ts).
+It provides an abstraction to the present repository, with Atomist taking care of Git cloning and (if necessary) writing back any changes via a push.
+It is abstracted from the file system, making it easy to unit listeners accessing repository contents, using the `InMemoryProject` and `InMemoryFile` classes.

+> The Project API and sophisticated parsing functionality available on top of it is a core Atomist capability.
+Many events can only be understood in the context of the impacted code, and many actions are achieved by modifying code.

-Push mappings also have access to the details of the relevant push:
+Push listeners also have access to the details of the relevant push:

 ```typescript
 export interface PushListenerInvocation extends ProjectListenerInvocation {